npm/policies/disputes.md

 ## tl;dr

 1. Get the author email with `npm owner ls <pkgname>`
-2. Email the author, CC <support@npmjs.com>
+2. Open a support ticket at https://npmjs.com/support
+3. Reply to the support ticket email, adding the author on the `To` line so that both npm support and the author are now on the thread.
+4. Politely ask if the author will transfer the package.
-3. After 4 weeks, if there's no resolution, we'll address it.
+5. After 4 weeks, if there's no resolution, we'll address it.

 Don't squat on package names, user names or organization names.
 Publish code or move out of the way.